125 Common Interview Questions and Answers (With Tips)February 24, 2020

-Like the previous question, hiring managers often include this question to make sure you understand the role, and to give you the opportunity to highlight your relevant skills.
+Tip: Like the previous question, hiring managers often include this question to make sure you understand the role and give you an opportunity to highlight your relevant skills.
 In addition to thoroughly reading the job description, it can be helpful to compare the role requirements against your skills and experience.
 Choose a few things you particularly enjoy or excel at, and focus on those in your answer.

 6. What motivates you?

-Fore more on answering this question, visit Interview Question: “What Motivates You?”
-(With Examples).
+For more on answering this question, visit Interview Question: “What Motivates You?”
+(With Examples)

 7. What are you passionate about?

 Example: “As an experienced, service-oriented professional with more than a decade of experience working in boutique salons, I thrive on creating a welcoming environment for all clients and providing the highest quality skincare services.
-My specialized training, along with my interpersonal skills, has helped me become adept at developing long-term, trusted relationships that help to build a loyal client base.
+My specialized training and strong interpersonal skills have helped me become adept at developing long-term, trusted relationships that help to build a loyal client base.
+Some of my clients have been with me since the beginning—more than ten years now.
 These relationships are the reason I’m excited to go to work every day.”